SnootyMonkey/Falkland-CMS/README.md

 * [Clojure](http://clojure.org/) - Clojure is a Lisp that runs on the Java VM
 * [Java](http://www.java.com/) - a Java VM is needed to run Clojure
 * [Leiningen](https://github.com/technomancy/leiningen) - Clojure's native build tool
-* [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a document-oriented database, ideally suited for a CMS
+* [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
+* [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

 ## Quick Start Guide

 ## Concepts

+### Items

 ### Taxonomies

+### Faceted Search

+### Pages

+There are 3 types of pages

+* **static** - A static page is a simple CMS page, it may reference named or searched for resources, but it could also be made up of just static content.
+A home page, about page, or terms of use page is a good example.
+* **item** - An item page displays a single particular item of a particular item type
+* **taxonomy** - A taxonomy page

 ### <a id="security"/> Security Model